Indexed UL offers clients unique customer value compared to other life insurance products. Highlights include:

 2. Life insurance death benefit proceeds are generally excludable from the beneficiary’s gross income for income tax purposes.
 There are few exceptions such as when a life insurance policy has been transferred for valuable consideration.
 Comments on taxation are based on John Hancock’s understanding of current tax law, which is subject to change.

-Standard & Poor’s®, S&P®, S&P 500®, Standard & Poor’s 500 and 500 are trademarks of Standard and Poor’s Financial Services LLC, a subsidiary of The McGraw-Hill Companies, Inc. Hang Seng Index®is a trademark of Hang Seng Data Services Limited.
-John Hancock has been licensed to use the trademarks of S&P and Hang Seng Index (collectively, the "Indices").
-Products are not sponsored, endorsed, sold or promoted by the licensors of the indices and they make no representation regarding the advisability of purchasing Products.
-You cannot invest directly in the Indices.
+Standard & Poor’s®, S&P®, S&P 500®, Standard & Poor’s 500 and 500 are trademarks of Standard and Poor’s Financial Services LLC, a subsidiary of The McGraw-Hill Companies, Inc. John Hancock has been licensed to use the trademarks of S&P Index.
+The Product is not sponsored, endorsed, sold or promoted by the licensors of the index and they make no representation regarding the advisability of purchasing the Product.
+You cannot invest directly in the Index.